-The Real Income Solution aims to provide investors with a level of income that is consistent with the associated risk of a medium-term investment.
+The Real Income solution aims to provide investors with a level of income that is consistent with the associated risk of medium- to long-term investments.
 The preservation of capital is extremely important to ensure continued income security.
 The solution will use strategies that increase overall downside protection while at the same time seeking to share in upside returns.
 The solution may also be exposed to Retail Investment Hedge Funds, a multi-strategy alternative fund, and a smoothed bonus fund.
 Smoothed bonus funds declare monthly bonuses in a way that helps reduce short-term volatility.
-Investors in this solution should have an investment horizon of three years or longer.
+Investors in this solution have an investment horizon of five years or longer.
 The solution is not compliant with Regulation 28 of the Pension Funds Act, 1956.